Using video games to educate

-Educators and educational institutions are becoming increasingly interested in the potential role of video games to support young people’s learning experience.
-Teachers are using games in the classroom to increase student engagement and learning outcomes, encourage team work, strategic thinking and help students with difficulties to reconnect with school when more traditional approaches have failed to unlock their full potential.
-Recent research demonstrates the importance of identifying video gaming girls, as they are three times more likely to enroll in STEM programmes than girls who do not play video games.
+Educators and educational institutions are becoming increasingly interested in the potential role of video games to support young people’s learning experiences.
+Teachers are using video games in the classroom to increase student engagement and learning outcomes.
+Video games are also helping them encourage teamwork, strategic thinking, and reconnect students who have difficulties in school, especially when more traditional approaches have failed to unlock their full potential.

-The project started with a 6-week long Massive Online Open Course (MOOC) including the following modules:
+The Games in Schools project started with a 6-week long Massive Online Open Course (MOOC) including the following modules:

 - Module 1: Why use Computer Games in the classroom? – 14 October

 - Module 2: Using Games for Thematic Learning – 21 October